rlucente-se-jboss/osx-ose-install/README.md

 Configure the OSE v3 Guest VMs
 ------------------------------

-For the remaining three machines, you can create everything yourself or skip to "Use Existing Disk Image" and download and use an image for the base install of the master and nodes.
+For the remaining machines, you can create everything yourself or skip to "Use Existing Disk Image" and download and use an image for the base install of the master and nodes.

 Create The Base Image
 ---------------------

-This section walks you through creating a "base" virtual machine image that will be used to create the master and the two processing nodes.
+This section walks you through creating a "base" virtual machine image that will be used to create the master and the processing nodes.

-From the Virtual Machine Library window after launching VMware Fusion, click Add->New... and then select "Install from disc or image" and press Continue.
+From the Virtual Machine Library window after launching VMware Fusion, click Add->New... and then press Continue.

-Make sure that you've downloaded the RHEL 7.1 ISO image.
-On the Create a New Virtual Machine, select the rhel-server-7.1-x86_64-dvd.iso image and then press Continue.
+Make sure that you've downloaded the RHEL 7.2 ISO image.
+On the Create a New Virtual Machine, select the rhel-server-7.2-x86_64-dvd.iso image and then press Continue.

-Make sure to uncheck "Linux Easy Install" and then press Continue.
+On the "Choose Operating System" screen, select "Red Hat Enterprise Linux 7 64-bit" and press Continue.

 Click "Customize Settings" and set the Save As to "ose3-base" then click Save.

 Next, customize the guest VM settings.
-Under Processors & Memory set Processors to 2 cores and Memory to 4096 MB.
+Under Processors & Memory set Processors to 3 cores and Memory to 8192 MB.
 VMware Fusion will share memory pages among instances of virtual machines when running the same versions of the operating system and included libraries.
 Because of this, you can exceed the physical RAM on your system.
-My laptop has 16 GB of RAM of which I allocate a total of 12 GB to the three virtual machine instances.
-At runtime, my total consumed RAM for the host OS and all the guest VMs hovers around 9 GB.

 Under Hard Disk, select Advanced options and then uncheck the box "Split into multiple files".
-Set the hard disk size to 40 GB.
+Set the hard disk size to 50 GB.
 Close the options and boot the virtual machine.

-Install RHEL 7.1 with "Minimal" profile.
+Install RHEL 7.2 with "Minimal" profile.

 During the install, click "Installation Destination" option.
-Select the disk and then click the radio buttion "I will configure partitioning".
+Select the disk and then click the radio button "I will configure partitioning".
 On the Manual Partitioning page, click the link "Click here to create them automatically".
 Change the settings to the following:

-    * delete the rhel-home logical volume *
     /boot	500 MiB
-    /		20 GiB
+    /		30 GiB
     swap	2048 MiB

 Select the "/" mount point and on the right hand pane click "Modify"